 4. Deployment Friendly

 Limitation of Traditional RTOSes: Once a traditional RTOS is built, it creates a single binary/image including all implementation; Device Drivers, Kernel, User Application(s), Middleware(s) and Secret Keys which means a massive size of firmware upgrade packages while IoT Devices are resource constraint devices.
 It also causes massive network traffic when we consider thousands of millions of devices in the field.

 As pointed in the previous section, ZAYA Containers are independent executables which also make ZAYA Containers deployment friendly.

-When a μContainer needs to be upgraded in the field, only the modified μContainer image is sent to the field; there is no need to send the whole Kernel, Peripheral drivers and other user applications.
-It means efficient OTA (Over-the-air programming) if we consider thousands or millions of devices in the field.
+When a μContainer needs to be upgraded in the field, only the modified μContainer image is sent to the field; there is no need to send the whole Kernel, Peripheral drivers and other user applications etc. It means efficient OTA (Over-the-air programming) and dramatically reduced network traffic if we consider thousands or millions of devices in the field.

 IoT Edges are resource-constraint small devices, and they may have Kilobytes of memories to store upgrade packages which may not be enough to save the whole image package, and it is a limitation of the classical RTOSes.
 Herein, small stand-alone upgrade packages of containers solve (at least improve) the problem for the resource constraint IoT Edges.

 5. No OS Level Configuration Limitation of Traditional RTOSes: Traditional RTOSes need configuration files to manage on Application-Level Requirements, and once an application need is changed, the configuration needs to be changed, and the kernel needs to be rebuilt again.